Robert Carter Journals – 1832-1852

 It was therefore the case that this particular Robert Carter was appointed as a Stipendiary Magistrate, Justice of the Peace and “Keeper of the Rolls”, amongst many related governmental appointments, for the Ferryland district.
 And, as was the custom for such figures, Robert Carter maintained a diary or occurrence book for the period between 1832 and 1852, until a few days before his early death on October 7th, 1852.

-Having completed this monumental task, Jean Carter Stirling chose the Centre for Newfoundland Studies (CNS) as the most appropriate institution to entrust with maintaining her Magnum Opus.
-CNS retains the original typescript.
 Recognizing that a way of searching the body of work by electronic means was vital for researchers, in 2021, I used modern scanning and optical character recognition software to make page by page text files for each page in Jean Carter Stirling’s three volume transcript.

-The original Robert Carter diaries have been donated by the family to the Provincial Archives Division of The Rooms Corporation, as has a photocopy of the Jean Carter Stirling transcript.
 In 2014 and 2015, three members of the S.S.
 Daisy Legal History Committee of the Law Society of Newfoundland and Labrador (Gerald Barnable, Christopher Curran and Melvin Baker) re-transcribed the diaries and published them in two volumes as A Ferryland Merchant – Magistrate : The Journal and Cases of Robert Carter, Esq.
 J.P., Parts I and II.
 This treatment gave greater attention to the legal aspects of the diaries.

 https://collections.mun.ca/digital/collection/robertcarter